Connect with us

 Bets placed on Miami’s point spread of +7.5 requires the Hurricanes to lose by 7 or less.

-Notre Dame’s money line odds are set at -155.
+Notre Dame’s moneyline odds are set at -155.
 A winning wager with will $1 for every $1.55 risked.
 Alternatively, laying $1 on Miami’s +135 money line will payout at $1.35 if they are victorious.

 Prop Bets

-Prop betting lines can include yes or no outcomes, over unders, or can list multiple potential outcomes to wager on.
+Props can include yes or no outcomes, over unders, or can list multiple potential outcomes to wager on.
 Money line odds will be offered on each outcome that reveal their chances of occurring and also disclose how much can be won when risking some bankroll on it.

 Super Bowl prop bets are by far the most popular in this genre, as the final game of each year’s pro football season prompts legal online NFL sportsbooks to post literally thousands of them.

-The major difference between teasers and parlays is that the book will allow the bettor to adjust the odds to their liking.
+The major difference between teasers and parlays is that the book will allow the gambler to adjust the odds to their liking.
 Typically, a number is granted by the book that can be applied to the spreads involved in the parlay.
 Take the following three wagers as an example.

 Before: